 If you’re not sure whether you want to proceed with surrogacy, you can choose to have a collection of egg cells harvested from your own ovaries and frozen for future use.
 That way, if you ever decide to pursue IVF with a surrogate mother, you can use them.

 For some people, this is a morally objectionable procedure though, so be sure to study your church’s teaching on the topic of IVF before perusing this option.
+It would help to talk to your lay minister for some advice.
+Remember that you need to prepare yourself physically, emotionally, mentally, and spiritually if you’re planning to try these fertility options.
+Decisions should be made carefully to ensure you won’t regret it in the end.

 Don’t forget, it’s also possible to adopt a child, instead of getting pregnant through conventional means or resorting to using a surrogate mother.
 Adoption is arguably the best option and certainly the most moral one!